- There are five aspects to pricing

-- The initial 3 months SNIPER access fee is billed on set up.
+- The initial 3 months SNIPER access fee is billed amd payable on set up and after delivery of education.

 - All pricing is quoted excluding VAT and GST unless otherwise stated and is dependent on the clients base and billing requirements.